daewoon865/Expense-Reimbursement-Project/README.md

 MailApi:

-Make sure a microsoft office application password is generated and update it
+Generate a microsoft office application

 Change password in the docker-compose api services section.

+Then run the app with docker-compose up